 What is React and what does it do best?

-React.js seems to be part of the latter category and not just a come and go kind of framework.
-It has already lived more than most frameworks, for almost 5 years now since it was released in 2013 and still grows to the top of the most advanced technologies.
+React.js is part of the latter category and not just a come and go kind of framework.
+It was released in 2013 and still grows to the top of the most advanced technologies.